Sinclair Scientific

-The Sinclair Scientific calculator was a 12-function, pocket-sized scientific calculator introduced in 1974, dramatically undercutting in price other calculators available at the time.
+The Sinclair Scientific was a 12-function, pocket-sized scientific calculator introduced in 1974, dramatically undercutting in price other calculators available at the time.
 The Sinclair Scientific Programmable, released a year later, was advertised as the first budget programmable calculator.

 Significant modifications to the algorithms used meant that a chipset intended for a four-function calculator was able to process scientific functions, but at the cost of reduced speed and accuracy.
 Compared to contemporary scientific calculators, some functions were slow to execute, and others had limited accuracy or gave the wrong answer, but the cost of the Sinclair was a fraction of the cost of competing calculators.

 History

 In 1972, Hewlett-Packard launched the HP-35, the world's first handheld scientific calculator.
 Despite market research suggesting that it was too expensive for there to be any real demand, production went ahead.
 It cost US$395 (about £165), but despite the price, over 300,000 were sold in the three and a half years for which it was produced.

-From 1971 Texas Instruments had been making available the building block for a simple calculator on a single chip and the TMS0803 chipset appeared in a number of Sinclair calculators.
+From 1971, Texas Instruments had been making available the building block for a simple calculator on a single chip and the TMS0803 chipset appeared in a number of Sinclair calculators.
 Clive Sinclair wanted to design a calculator to compete with the HP-35 using this series of chips.
 Despite scepticism about the feasibility of the project from Texas Instruments engineers, Nigel Searle was able to design algorithms that sacrificed some speed and accuracy in order to implement scientific functions on the TMS0805 variation.